roboalbers/acquisition-helping-tool/README.md

 ## General info
-This project is React Application running on an Express server.
+This project is a React Application running on an Express server.

 ## Technologies
 Project is created with: